mantidproject/developer/_drafts/week08.md

 * Reduce pylint warnings (by ~13k)
 * Bugfix in `FindOpenCascade.cmake`
 * RPM now installs on RHEL7
+* Bugfix where InstrumentSelector changed the default facility/instrument
+* Reduced coverity issues
+* Rework of `InternetHelper` and more classes use it
+* Splash screen no longer grabs focus
+* Updated buildscript.sh for AppleClang

 Detailed Merges for Feb 14 - 20, 2015
 -------------------------------------